claint76/inivation-docs/Others/Support_overview.md

 event-based visual processing algorithms; or you can stream the events to further hardware via UART.

-The DVS128\_PAER and the DAS1 both have a parallel AER bus for direct connection to other neuromorphic devices.
+The DVS128\_PAER has a parallel AER bus for direct connection to other neuromorphic devices.
 You can also directly access the word-serial AER bus pins on the DAVIS240.